 Google processes over 8.5 billion searches daily.
-That's a goldmine of real-time market intelligence sitting right there—keyword rankings, competitor analysis, pricing data, trending topics.
-But if you've ever tried scraping Google search results, you know it's like trying to pick a lock while the locksmith is actively changing it.
+That's a goldmine of real-time market intelligence—keyword rankings, competitor analysis, pricing data, trending topics.

-• JavaScript execution proof: Can your browser actually run JS?
+JavaScript Execution Proof Can your browser actually run JS?
+Google serves challenges that only real browsers can solve.

-• TLS fingerprinting: Does your SSL handshake match a real browser?
+TLS Fingerprinting Does your SSL handshake match a real browser?
+Each browser has a unique TLS signature.

-• Canvas fingerprinting: What does your browser "draw" when asked?
+Canvas Fingerprinting What does your browser "draw" when asked?
+Automated tools create different patterns than real browsers.

-• Mouse movement patterns: Are you moving in perfect straight lines?
+Mouse Movement Patterns Are you moving in perfect straight lines?
+Bots tend to move cursors unnaturally.

-• Scroll behavior: Do you scroll like a human or a script?
+Scroll Behavior Do you scroll like a human or a script?
+Real users have variable scroll patterns.

 But here's the thing—you don't need to fight all these battles if you pick the right approach for your use case.

-If you need less than 100 results and don't mind occasional blocks, the Python googlesearch library still works with some tweaks:
+If you need less than 100 results and don't mind occasional blocks, the Python googlesearch library still works with some modifications.

 from googlesearch import search